Nolte: Woketard Oscar Ratings Collapse 20 Percent to All-Time Low

 The whole night was smug and pompous and sanctimonious and hypocritical.

-the whole night was filled with man-hating and self-congratulations… It was appalling.
+The whole night was filled with man-hating and self-congratulations… It was appalling.

 The whole night was filled with small, petty, mean-spirited, divisive, spiritually-unattractive blowhards who obviously hate most of their customers, but who are so bubbled and spoiled and privileged and sheltered, they not only feel no need to hide that hatred and contempt, they believe that by being boorish and insulting and off-putting, it will actually boost their standing within a failing industry held together by literal spandex.